Candlelight-XYJ/TPDAinfer/README.md

 + Thanks in advance!

-+ Have any questions please email to me [xiangyujia AT ioz.ac.cn]
++ Have any questions please email to me [yujia.xiang AT outlook.com]

 ## Files including
 + An R package `TPDAinfer`